-Note: Only nine years of data is presented in accordance with GASB #68, paragraph 138.
-"The information for all periods for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
+Note: Only seven years of data is presented in accordance with GASB #75, paragraph 245.
+"The information for all fiscal years for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
 In these cases, during the transition period, that information should be presented for as many years as are available.
 The schedules should not include information that is not measured in accordance with the requirements of this Statement."

-Change of Benefit Terms.
+Changes of Benefit Terms: